Prerequisites Before Upgrading to MySQL® 8

 1 row in set (0.00 sec)

-In this situation, you need to update foo’s storage engine with the following command:
+In such a case, you need to update foo’s storage engine with the following SQL statement:

 ALTER TABLE 'foo' ENGINE = 'InnoDB';

 All tables must have a primary key configured.
-You can check which tables do not have any primary key with the SQL command:
+You can check which tables do not have any primary key with the following SQL statement:

 SELECT information_schema.tables.table_schema, information_schema.tables.table_name \